Do you try to transcribe everything the teacher says (until your hand cramps)?

 How-To Use Highlighters

 Don’t.
 This is seriously an option.
-If your highlighter use looks like the image above, PUT DOWN THE HIGHLIGHTERS.
+If your highlighter use makes the whole page bright yellow, PUT DOWN THE HIGHLIGHTERS.
 When you aren’t sure what is important, but it all seems important, the temptation is to highlight everything.
 It’s a complete waste of your time, though very pretty.

 Ultimately, the point of highlighter use is to draw the eye more quickly to something that is essential to you: a topic covered in class, a key term, a fuzzy topic, or something crucial.
 If you are not sure what is important, skim the material, attend class, and then return to the text with the highlighters.